Flagsmith/flagsmith/docs/docs/clients/server-side.md

     # Optional
     # Defaults to 60 seconds
     environmentRefreshIntervalSeconds: 60,

+    # Enables caching support.
+    # See Caching section below for more details.
+    # Optional.
+    cacheConfig: new CacheConfig(true),

     # You can pass custom headers to the Flagsmith API with this Dictionary.
     # This can be helpful, for example, when sending request IDs to help trace requests.